MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Submit-MgBetaSecurityTiIndicator.md

     - `[FileSize <Int64?>]`:
     - `[FileType <String>]`:
     - `[IngestedDateTime <DateTime?>]`: Stamped by the system when the indicator is ingested.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[IsActive <Boolean?>]`: Used to deactivate indicators within system.
 By default, any indicator submitted is set as active.
-However, providers may submit existing indicators with this set to 'False' to deactivate indicators in the system.
+However, providers may submit existing indicators with this set to ‘False’ to deactivate indicators in the system.
     - `[KillChain <String[]>]`: A JSON array of strings that describes which point or points on the Kill Chain this indicator targets.
-See 'killChain values' below for exact values.
+See ‘killChain values’ below for exact values.
     - `[KnownFalsePositives <String>]`: Scenarios in which the indicator may cause false positives.
 This should be human-readable text.
     - `[LastReportedDateTime <DateTime?>]`: The last time the indicator was seen.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[MalwareFamilyNames <String[]>]`: The malware family name associated with an indicator if it exists.
-Microsoft prefers the Microsoft malware family name if at all possible which can be found via the Windows Defender Security Intelligence threat encyclopedia.
+Microsoft prefers the Microsoft malware family name if at all possible that can be found via the Windows Defender Security Intelligence threat encyclopedia.
     - `[NetworkCidrBlock <String>]`:
     - `[NetworkDestinationAsn <Int64?>]`:
     - `[NetworkDestinationCidrBlock <String>]`: